-For more information about the United Healthcare plan, students are encouraged to visit the web site at http://gsw.edu/Campus-Life/CampusLiving/StudentAccount/StudentHealthInsurance or call 1-866-403-8267.
+For more information about the United Healthcare plan, students are encouraged to visit the GSW Student Health Insurance Plan website or call 1-866-403-8267.
 Enrollment information is available at the Health Center, the Student Accounts Office, and auxiliary services.